-Staring out into the relentless rain pouring outside your window, you would think you live in the rainiest place in the world.
-There are a few cities on the planet, though, which annual rainfall defies belief.
+Staring out into the rain pouring outside your window, you may think you live in the rainiest place in the world.
+There are a few cities and towns on the planet, though, which annual rainfall defies belief.

 If you don't live in an arid or semi-arid region of the world, the chances are good that you already experienced spells of persistent rain that seem to go on forever.
 It's hard to believe that some locations on the planet receive more rain in a week than most places do in a year.

 Although many places experience a large volume of rainfall over a short period of time (as is the case with a microburst), the best criteria to use to accurately determine the rainiest city/town on Earth is to look at its average annual rainfall.